Adil1110/Adill11/README.md

 # Adill11
-This an instruction manual to the project
+This is an instruction manual to the project